 Supply chain management policies and procedures follow a set structure and sequence.
 Reviewing supply chain policies periodically and bringing them up to date is crucial.
 Keeping them realistic, easy to understand and follow ensures regular compliance.
 Risk mitigation goes synonymously with policies and controls and the best-in-class companies often integrate risk mitigation policies into their own source decision process.

 Due to ongoing global economic downturn, inventory reappeared on the radar of top CFOs and financial teams are looking at new and improved ways to improve the bottom line to reduce the working capital requirements.
 Inventory holding costs represent 60% of the cost of an item which is held in inventory for 12 months.

 As the years have passed, it has become extremely important for many large companies to take CSR seriously.
 Corporate social responsibility consist of a series and package of corporate policies which are cleverly designed to ensure they provide tangible benefits to the workplace, individual, organization and community.
 CSR include a variety of green initiatives which are taken by companies.
 A company which does not take CSR seriously risks severe criticism from members of society.
 Now-a-days, plenty of companies receive a plethora of requests for proposals which ask suppliers and service providers to provide information about their own green endeavors.

 P.S.
 Sometimes, it may be difficult to find or identify suitable vendors or suppliers for your business requirements.
 That is why we at ThunderQuote exist.
 ThunderQuote is a free procurement/sourcing platform which allows you to get quotes for free from reliable vendors easily and quickly.
 Try us out!

-ThunderQuote is the “Gebiz for businesses” and most comprehensive business services portal in Singapore, Australia and ASEAN , where hundreds of thousands of dollars of procurement contracts are sourced every month by major companies like Singapore Press Holdings, National Trade Union Congress and more.
+ThunderQuote is the most comprehensive business services portal in Singapore, Australia and ASEAN , where hundreds of thousands of dollars of procurement contracts are sourced every month by major companies like Singapore Press Holdings, National Trade Union Congress and more.